Disclaimer: This site uses affiliate links. Learn More.

 The truth is, changing your bat’s weight is the ONLY thing that changes your swing speed (aside from mechanics—but nothing about a new bat is going to change much about those).

-It’s like saying: if you can do 10 reps at 185 on the bench press and we added weight to 225 then you can also do 10 reps at 225.
-But, that obviously isn’t true.
-More weight means more strength required.
-Same with a bats weight.
-More swing weight means more swing weight is required.
+It’s like saying: if you can do 10 reps at 185 on the bench press and we added weight to 225, then you can also do 10 reps at 225.
+But that isn’t true.
+More weight means more strength is required.
+Same as a bat’s weight.
+More swing weight means more swing weight is needed.

-The question, for you, is does added swing weight change your swing speed.
+The question for you, is does added swing weight changes your swing speed?

 Drop 10 | 29/19 | 30/20 | 31/21 | 32/21 |